luismayta/zsh-vscodium/README.md

 1. Go to your oh-my-zsh custom plugins directory -`cd ~/.oh-my-zsh/custom/plugins`
 2. Clone the plugin `bash git clone https://github.com/luismayta/zsh-vscodium`bash
-3. Edit your `.zshrc` and add `plugins=( ... zsh-vscodium )` to your list of plugins
+3. Edit your `.zshrc` and add `plugins=( ... luismayta/zsh-vscodium )` to your list of plugins
 4. Open a new terminal and enjoy!
 ### [antigen](https://github.com/zsh-users/antigen) users

-If you're using [Antigen](https://github.com/zsh-lovers/antigen), install this plugin by doing the following:
+If you're using [Antigen](https://github.com/zsh-users/antigen), install this plugin by doing the following:

 1. Add `antigen bundle luismayta/zsh-vscodium` to your `.zshrc` where you're adding your other plugins.
 2. Either open a new terminal to force zsh to load the new plugin, or run `antigen bundle luismayta/zsh-vscodium` in a running zsh session.
 3. Enjoy!
 ### [antibody](https://github.com/getantibody/antibody) users

-If you're using [Antigen](https://github.com/getantibody/antibody), install this plugin by doing the following:
+If you're using [Antibody](https://github.com/getantibody/antibody), install this plugin by doing the following:

 1. Add :